paulahemsi/Inception/README.md

 |`STOPSIGNAL` | *signal* | sets the system call signal that will be sent to the container to exit |
 |`SHELL` | *["executable", "parameters"]* |  allows the default shell used for the shell form of commands to be overridden |
 |`HEALTCHECK`| *[OPTIONS] CMD command* | tells docker how to test a container to check that it is still working |

+### ENTRYPOINT

+The best use for `ENTRYPONT` is to set the image's main command, allowing that image to be run as thought it was that command (and then use CMD as the default flags).

 ## docker_image